Kees-van-der-Oord/NiVerDig/README.md

 ## Example 5: send camera trigger when wheel is on position
 This example illustrates how to send the next trigger to the camera when a filter wheel is on position.
-The pin ‘cam trig’ is configured as output and connected to the camera.
+The pin â€˜cam trigâ€™ is configured as output and connected to the camera.
-The pin ‘whe move’ is configured to the ‘wheel is moving’ signal from the filter wheel.
+The pin â€˜whe moveâ€™ is configured to the â€˜wheel is movingâ€™ signal from the filter wheel.
-The task ‘cam trig1’ is started manual and outputs a camera trigger.
+The task â€˜cam trig1â€™ is started manual and outputs a camera trigger.
-The task ‘arm wait1’ is started when ‘cam trig1’ stops and arms the task ‘wait1’.
+The task â€˜arm wait1â€™ is started when â€˜cam trig1â€™ stops and arms the task â€˜wait1â€™.
-The task ‘wait1’ waits until the ‘whe move’ goes down and starts the next ‘cam trig1’ run.
+The task â€˜wait1â€™ waits until the â€˜whe moveâ€™ goes down and starts the next â€˜cam trig1â€™ run.
 The filterwheel must be programmed with other software to move to the next filter position upon the end of the camera exposure.

-Start the ‘cam trig1’ task once by software or manually.
-This will trigger the camera; the filter wheel will start to move to the next position upon the end of exposure; task ‘arm wait1’ will arm the task ‘wait1’; the task ‘wait1’ will generate the next camera trigger when the wheel is on position.
+Start the â€˜cam trig1â€™ task once by software or manually.
+This will trigger the camera; the filter wheel will start to move to the next position upon the end of exposure; task â€˜arm wait1â€™ will arm the task â€˜wait1â€™; the task â€˜wait1â€™ will generate the next camera trigger when the wheel is on position.
 ![image](https://user-images.githubusercontent.com/62476661/217347630-68828d88-d102-4131-8564-bfebfe161d6f.png)

 This scheme can be extended for more than one phase.
 E.G. this is the task definition for two phases exposure.
-If the camera is configured in ‘bulb’ mode, the trigger signal determines the exposure time.
-The ‘up’ time for the first camera trigger task is different  than for the second to implement two different exposures per channel.
+If the camera is configured in â€˜bulbâ€™ mode, the trigger signal determines the exposure time.
+The â€˜upâ€™ time for the first camera trigger task is different  than for the second to implement two different exposures per channel.
 ![image](https://user-images.githubusercontent.com/62476661/217347665-aa7f6ad1-680d-42c2-b9db-81352cc5555c.png)

 ## Example 6: Record timestamps of events
 This example illustrates how to record the timestamps of TTL events.
 Configure the pins as input and delete all tasks.
-Select the Scope panel and press the most left button ‘Record’.
+Select the Scope panel and press the most left button â€˜Recordâ€™.
 Now all events detected on the input pins will be recorded to a temporary file.
 To save the events upon end of the recording, press the Save button (diskette icon) and specify a format and name.
 The following formats are available: